HamzaMahmood1999/BandsinTown/README.md

 # BandsinTown

-Simple web app to search for artists and their shows
+A react based web app which uses the BandsinTown API to search for musicians and their upcoming shows